amethyst/rendy/docs/graph.md

 ## Subpass

 A `Subpass` is a child of a `Pass`.
 Currently, a `Pass` can have only one `Subpass`.
 While useful, they are not required.
 They are an opportunity for performance optimization when the output of one render group is used directly as the input to another one; not sampled, but literally passing the fragment.

+An additional benefit to having and using `Subpasses` now is that the API will not require breaking changes to support more than one `Subpass` per `Pass`.

 ## Pass